HyDE-Project/hyde-gallery/README.md

 ## Contributions for additional themes

 - You can make your own themes and add them to our collection
-- Share your theme to our collection by adding an entry at the [hyde-themes.json](https://github.com/HyDE-Project/hyde-gallery/blob/hyde-gallery/hyde-themes.json) file and genenerating the README.md by running the ` ./generate_readme.py ` script.
+- Share your theme to our collection by adding an entry at the [hyde-themes.json](https://github.com/HyDE-Project/hyde-gallery/blob/hyde-gallery/hyde-themes.json) file and genenerating the README.md by running the ` python generate_readme.py ` script.
 - Remember to also add a preview by making a theme directory and one preview image inside it.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/A0A3TECUZ)